ReactiveMongo/reactivemongo-site/releases/0.11/documentation/advanced-topics/commands.md

 In the previous example, the custom command is implemented using the BSON serialization, providing the [writers and readers](../bson/typeclasses.html) for the command input and result.

-A command can be implemented with various serialization pack. *e.g. It can also be implemented using the JSON serialization provided by the [Play module](../tutorial/play2.html).*
+A command can be implemented with various serialization pack. *e.g. It can also be implemented using the JSON serialization provided by the [Play JSON support](../json/overview.html).*

 It's also possible to gather the command definition and implementation, if only one kind of serialization is needed.